 The New York Times in covering the CDC’s report noted that 38% of American adults in 2013 and 2014 were obese.
 This is up 35% from 2011 and 2012 figures.
 And, while this might not seem like a significant statistical difference, it does continue to highlight that obesity remains a growing problem.
 It also points to the fact the food and beverage industry needs to step up its efforts to find better solutions for controlling the amounts and kinds of foods being consumed.

 Trends in Food Science & Technology, February 2015, published a paper by Lucy Chambers, Keri McCrickerd, Martin R. Yeomans entitled Optimizing Foods For Satiety.
-The premise of their findings were as follow:
+The premise of their findings was as follow:

 And, food manufacturers seem to agree, as the marketplace has seen an increase in the number of enhanced satiety products that propose to be effective in curbing hunger.
 And, consumers seem to be responding.
 As a result, more food manufacturers are seeking alternative protein products in the development of alternative foods geared toward creating satiety.